nilsstreedain/nilsstreedain.com/blog/_posts/2023-05-28-reverse-engineering-duo-mobile.md

 ```

 ## Activating HOTP Token
 To activate the HOTP token, I followed the formatting instructions provided in [this archived Google repository](https://github.com/google/google-authenticator/wiki/Key-Uri-Format).
-This guide outlines the required structure for creating the HOTP URI, which serves as a standardized format for representing authentication tokens.
+This guide outlines the required structure for creating an HOTP URI, which serves as a standardized format for representing authentication tokens.

 The HOTP URI includes essential details such as the account name (`Oregon State University`), the secret key, and the issuer (`DUO`).
 Here is the formatted URI below:
 ```